-Our next Working Party is on Saturday, 1st July.
+Our next Working Parties are on Saturday, 12th August and Saturday, 23rd September.
 All welcome to come and help!

 - Our records go back to 1900 and cover both burial and cremation plots.

 - For earlier records, please contact East Sussex Records Office:-

 - Information required to conduct a search of the Mayfield churchyard:-

 With this information we can locate the plot within the churchyard

 - Search Fee: £28.00 per hour

 - Please make cheques payable to Mayfield PCC